The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/2-intro-to-sql.md

 -- ✅ Easy to read
 SELECT title, genre FROM films WHERE genre = 'sci-fi';

--- ❌ Harder to scan
+-- ❌ Works but harder to scan
 select title, genre from films where genre = 'sci-fi';
 ```